godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 = What happens to my old SKUs? =
 This plugin generates SKUs any time products are created or updated.
 Your old SKUs will be overridden if you use it - **only** use the plugin if you don't want to manage SKUs yourself.

+You can also selectively enable and disable the plugin if you don't want to override SKUs when saving products.

 = What happens to variation SKUs? =
 All variation SKUs can be overridden, regardless of whether you're automatically generating them or not.